 Ranked third is the OrangeA Honey Extractor Bee Honey Extractor.
 It has two stainless steel frames that have a seamless welding.
 This helps beekeepers extract a lot of honey in a short amount of time and keeps the honeycomb super dry afterward.
 Get this on Amazon at a price about $301.

-The drum’s interior has a pointed shape that extracts the honey through its 2-inch outlet that comes with a honey stopper/gate.
+The drum’s interior has a pointed shape that extracts the honey through its 2-inch outlet that comes with a mead stopper/gate.
 Consumers like this feature because it helps them extract honey without it leaking out of the extractor.

 You can easily transport this device due to its two side handles.
 Weighing at 37 pounds, the drum is lightweight and requires little strength to move around.
 For beginner beekeepers, this is the right extractor for you.